JonasAlfredsson/docker-nginx-certbot/docs/good_to_know.md

 ## How the Script add Domain Names to Certificate Requests
+There are two ways to configure the certificates the container should request and maintain:
+ - [Automatic discovery](#automatic-certificate-discovery) based on the mounted Nginx config files
+ - Explicit specification using the [YAML config file](#yaml-certificate-specification)

+### Automatic certificate discovery
 The included script will go through all configuration files (`*.conf*`) it finds inside Nginx's `/etc/nginx/conf.d/` folder, and create requests from the file's content.
 In every unique file it will find any line that says: